 Project Mobile Art Spaces

-- Mobile Art Spaces comprise four platforms, providing opportunities for skills development, creativity, relationship building and the public presentation of ideas and stories.
+- Mobile Art Spaces comprised four platforms, providing opportunities for skills development, creativity, relationship building and the public presentation of ideas and stories.

 – Mobile Radio – a portable radio station in a caravan;